alexander-shvets/behavioral-ecsy-system/README.md

         }
     }
 }
-// InputSystem.queries will be generated automatially
+// InputSystem.queries will be generated automatically

 ```